httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

   - Implementations specific to certain use cases or threat models MAY avoid transmitting some or all of Client Hints header fields.
 For example, avoid transmission of header fields that can carry higher risks of linkability.

 Implementers SHOULD support Client Hints opt-in mechanisms and MUST clear persisted opt-in preferences when any one of site data, browsing history, browsing cache, or similar, are cleared.

+## Backend Security
+Adding new request headers increases the risk that legacy server systems already use those values for a different purpose.
+Changing the request header values such legacy systems receive may result in server bugs.
+While that risk is significantly mitigated by the opt-in mechanisms of Client Hints, other specifications relying on Client Hints SHOULD reduce it even further by adding a `Sec-` prefix to Client Hints request header names they pick for their features.

 # IANA Considerations